 A tummy tuck or abdominoplasty has historically had a notoriously difficult recovery period.
 In fact, a number of patients who really need a tummy tuck to improve their body contour shy away because they don’t want to deal with the downtime and pain.
 One of the main contributors to an abdominoplasty’s less than joyful recovery is the fact that the surgery typically requires a drain to remove fluid from the abdominal cavity.
 Drains are cumbersome, embarrassing and sometimes even painful.
 Dr. Van Natta is offering his patients what’s called the drainless tummy tuck.
 Instead of inserting a tube with a drain attached, surgeons are sealing the gap between the surface skin and underlying tissue of the abdomen with progressive tension sutures.
 Being able to get rid of the drain has been a huge improvement in abdominoplasty.

 The other contributor to an improved recovery with a tummy tuck is Exparel.
-This is a long lasting analgesic that is injected during surgery.
-It basically gives the patient up to 4 days of complete, pain free comfort.
+This is a long-lasting analgesic that is injected during surgery.
+It basically gives the patient up to 4 days of complete, pain-free comfort.
 This means that patients are up and walking around immediately after surgery.
 This improves circulation, reducing the risk of a blood clot.
 Moving is also great for speeding up your recovery.
 Although Exparel can be used with any surgical procedure, it is an additional cost and in Dr. Van Natta’s opinion, usually unnecessary outside of the tummy tuck.

 Plastic surgeons are always looking for new ways to make patients more comfortable.
 This is what gave birth to Exparel and also to PRO-NOX.
 Great for taking the edge off when treating sensitive areas such as the lips with filler or the underarms with MiraDry, PRO-NOX delivers a 50/50 oxygen and nitrous oxide combination.
 It’s basically a milder form of the laughing gas used in many dental offices.
 A few hits effectively eliminates pain, but the gas is out of your system in 10 minutes.
 So, patients are able to drive themselves home.
-It’s allowed Dr. Van Natta to do some procedures under local anesthesia, such as FaceTite, that he couldn’t before.
+It’s enabled Dr. Van Natta to do some procedures under local anesthesia, such as FaceTite, that he couldn’t before.
 It’s also been a great addition for his procedures for men who typically have a much lower pain tolerance than women.

 Fat Grafting to the Labia